ATSiCorp/LinkPanel-V3/docs/docs/reference/cli.md

 v-delete-firewall-ipset country-nl
 ```

-This function removes ipset from system and from hestia
+This function removes ipset from system and from linkpanel

 ## v-delete-firewall-rule